Betsy

 Watching the race, it was not obvious that McDonald had gone over.
 He probably knew, but it took a count by stewards to establish that, which is done on the first four home in every race in Sydney.

-The rush to criticise the way the rule is flabbergasting.
+The rush to criticise the way the rule is enforced is flabbergasting.
 It is necessary.

 In the 21st century, we can’t get rid of the whip rules, if anything, the use should be limited further.